NascentCore/3k/examples/bert/README.md

 # Bert

-You can a publically available docker container image at:
+You can get the pre-built docker container image at:
 ```
 registry.cn-beijing.aliyuncs.com/sxwl-ai/bert:latest
 ```